Herberton

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Herberton's approval levels have been below the yearly average of 13, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, Herberton's approval levels have been consistent with the yearly average of 13, showing stable development patterns.

 How does recent development compare to population growth in Herberton?